DebasmitaBhakat/newspaper-subscription-prediction/README.md

 # newspaper-subscription-prediction
-Used ANN to predict whether user will keep the subscription or not.
+Used Artificial Neural Network to predict whether user will keep the subscription or not.